chimaera66/DNA-autosomal-superkit-creator/README.md

 ## TODO list
 - [ ] Add comments on top of superkit file
 - [ ] Add support for the latest MyHeritage file format
+- [ ] Add support for command line arguments
 - [ ] Improve company detection "algorithm"
 - [ ] Improve the genotype count per company produced in the end
 - [ ] Add algorithm to decide which duplicate is more correct by "majority count"
+- [ ] Add information about what SNP span on each chromosome each company tests
 - [ ] Improve README!